New Student Information

 - General Funding Information

-- Be sure to check out the CEE Student Funding Page – we are always building out resources here, so check back often!
+- Be sure to check out the CEE Student Funding Page – we are still building out resources here, so check back often!

 Look for information about the sessions available regarding funding during the campus Graduate Student Orientation.
 Also be sure to look through the information on the graduate studies website – they have especially good resources related to external funding.
 Once you have determined who will serve as your major professor, that person will also be a good resource to discuss funding opportunities.